 In Edmonton, the municipal stormwater drainage system design standard is one in five years.
 This means the system can handle any typical rainstorm but could have its capacity exceeded, on average, once every five years.
 This is based on historical weather patterns.
-The municipal sanitary system design standard ratio is much greater but varies.
-It is based on sewage flows, plus an allowance for water that gets into the system during wet weather.
+The municipal sanitary system design is based on sewage flows, plus an allowance for water that gets into the system during wet weather.